stevecrozz/lithostech.com/_posts/2024-02-18-improved-garage-door-automation.markdown

   alt: "Garage door opener unit case with hole drilled on top, now with a rubber grommet installed"
   class: "img-float-right"
 %}
-All that was left was to wire it up and find a place for the Shelly Uni to live.
+All that was left was to wire it up and find a place for the device to live.
 I wasn't sure about packing it all into the metal garage door casing.
 In hindsight, I probably could have managed it and it would have looked nicer.
 But I wound up drilling a hole in the case and routing the cables through a rubber grommet on top.